My story of seeing King Khan at Indian Film Festival (IFF)

 9 August 2019, Melbourne

 I am a die-hard fan of Shah Rukh and I love him for his personality and the way he is.
 I find him super cool and his sense of humour is something to literally die for.
-He is philanthropist and he is a doctor.
+He is philanthropist and he is a doctor (not the medical practitioner).
 A person who has land on the Moon.
 He is the one who made every teenager and Indian believe in love stories.
-Who can forget the charming Raj from the movie Dilwale Dulhania Le Jayenge?
+And who can forget the charming Raj from the movie Dilwale Dulhania Le Jayenge?
 In a nutshell, he is just too awesome.

-So, when I realised he was coming for IIFM, I had to be here to see him and tick off my top bucket list item.
+So, when I realised, Shah Rukh was coming to host IIFM in 2019, I had to be there to see him and tick off my top bucket list item of seeing him in person.
 I had missed going to his events twice in the past as I was traveling when he was in Sydney.
 First time I was at Coffs Harbour and second time at Gold Coast.
-I wouldn’t have missed it this time, as I had to follow one of his preaching – Kya pata kal ho na ho.
+I wouldn’t have missed it this time, as I had to follow one of his famous dialogues, Kya pata kal ho na ho!
+(You never know if there is tomorrow or not!).
 I booked my tickets to Melbourne and I booked the tickets to the event.

-The way he walked on the red carpet last night was just so enigmatic.
-He walked in style and the first thing he did was to turn around and look at every corner of the entrance to wave at his fans (not something any celebrity did last night).
+The way Shah Rukh walked on the red carpet last night was just so enigmatic.
+He walked in style and the first thing he did was to turn around and look at every corner of the entrance, so to wave at his fans (not something any celebrity did last night).
 And on his entry, people went crazy and there were chants all around ‘Shah Rukh..
 Shah Rukh..
 Shah Rukh..’
 Simply overwhelming!

 What is Indian Film Festival of Melbourne?

 Every year, Victorian government funds an annual festival for Indian cinema.
 It was founded in the year 2012 and it was to strengthen the ties between Victoria and Indian film industries.

 How do you book?

 - Website: http://www.iffm.com.au/